MuhFaridanSutariya/anti-spoofing/README.md

 # Anti Spoofing System
-This is project for exploration about Machine Learning Operation in Classification Image Task
+This is project for exploration about Machine Learning Lifecycle in Classification Image Task

 ## Folder Structure
 ```